 Considering the fact that the Spanish camp was under constant attack from Apalachee, who wanted their village back, prominent Florida historians and archaeologists believe that Christmas season celebrations might have been strained and brief.
 But few doubt that they happened.

 In fact, the doubts and negativity about America's first Christmas usually comes from those who say the Spanish were simply too violent; yes, those who judge 16th century explorers by 21st century moral standards.
-No one denies that de Soto and his army raided villages and killed many Native Americans.
+No one denies de Soto and his army raided villages and killed many Native Americans.
 But they also were subject to constant ambush attacks, suffered hundreds of casualties and endured amazing hardships in their quest to explore North America.

-Their critics tell us that the Spanish explorers didn't come to build, but only to seek gold and glory.
+Their critics tell us that Spanish explorers didn't come to build, but only to seek gold and glory.
 Yet the settlements they established from Florida to California demonstrate the contrary.
 And surely they were not alone in seeking gold and killing Native Americans.
 Somehow, other European settlers don't get their adequate share of the blame for the Native American holocaust.

 In those days, explorers had to do what the times dictated.
-Violence and cruelty was the norm but not just for Spanish explorers.
+Violence and cruelty was the norm, but not just for Spanish explorers.

-Those who reject Spanish accomplishments based on the cruelty of the 16th century still are promoting the black legend — that centuries old campaign to demonize the Spanish conquistadors and minimize the accomplishments of Hispanics.
+Those who reject Spanish accomplishments based on the cruelty of the 16th century still are promoting the Black Legend — that centuries old campaign to demonize the Spanish conquistadors and minimize the accomplishments of Hispanics.

 Nowadays, there are many websites pretending to tell the history of Christmas in America.
-Yet like all other historical research influenced by the bias of the black legend, many of these sites begin telling our Christmas story in 17th century British America and in complete denial of the Spanish presence in North America, which started in 1513.
+Yet like all other historical research influenced by the bias of the Black Legend, many of these sites begin telling our Christmas story in 17th century British America and in complete denial of the Spanish presence in North America, which started in 1513.

-As if all prior Christmases didn't really count, they tell you that the first Christmas — under the Declaration of Independence — was in 1776; that the first one under America's new constitution was in 1789; and that Christmas wasn't declared a federal holiday until 1870.
+As if all prior Christmases didn't really count, they tell you the first Christmas — under the Declaration of Independence — was in 1776; the first one under America's new constitution was in 1789; and that Christmas wasn't declared a federal holiday until 1870.
 Yet the real first American Christmas rarely gets mentioned!